comby-tools/comby.dev/website/blog/2021-03-26-comby-reducer.md

         export fn entry() usize { return @sizeOf(@TypeOf(foo)); }
 ```

-I just wanted to group the first pair of parentheses pair on one line like `fn
+Here I just wanted to group the first pair of parentheses pair on one line like
-foo(error.Hi) u3 {}`.
-So I just added something that would match all content up
+`fn foo(error.Hi) u3 {}`.
+So I added something that would match all content up
 to trailing whitespace within balanced parentheses:

 ```toml